ChlodAlejandro/powerhouse/WHAT-IS-THIS-FOR.md

 ### CLI Scripts (`/system/cli`)
 CLI-run PHP scripts used for Powerhouse maintenance.

+## Themes
+Themes that Powerhouse uses.
+The theme is configured in the `env.php` file, and are installed in this folder.
+The default and only pre-installed theme is `material`, a basic Material theme.

 ## Widgets (`/widgets`)
 Dynamic PHP widgets that are loaded in with the page.